loujaybee/loujaybee/personal-readme.md

 * In discussions I appreciate context, e.g. why are we meeting?
 What is the goal?
 This helps me adapt my input.
 * I like to give freedom, rather than too much specifics, so if you need more detail, or I'm too high-level, please ask me to clarify.
 * I prefer high-trust environments, over rigid processes.
 Failure should be a possibility, but not a "problem".
-* I can come across very stoic to some, if you're unsure where I stand on something (happy/upset), feel free to ask.
+* I can come across very stoic to some, if you're unsure where I stand on something, feel free to ask.
 * I tend to bias for action, especially when it comes to decisions that are "on the fence", i.e "ship it".
 * I prefer casual interactions over formalities if possible, feel free to be yourself as far as you are comfortable.